-MAKING A POSITIVE IMPACT The First Ten Years Of Careers England's History 1st April 2003 - 31st March 2013 (5th edition)
+MAKING A POSITIVE IMPACT The Eleven Years Of Careers England's History 1st April 2003 - 31st March 2014 (6th edition)

-This is the fifth edition of our public review of the work of Careers England.
-It replaces the earlier four editions and provides a further report on the background to England's trade association for employers in the careers information, advice and guidance sector.
-As a reference document it covers the ten year period from the establishment of the association in 2003 to the end of the financial year 2012-13.
+This is the sixth edition of our public review of the work of Careers England.
+It replaces the earlier five editions and provides a further report on the background to England's trade association for employers in the careers information, advice and guidance sector.
+As a reference document it covers the eleven year period from the establishment of the association in 2003 to the end of the financial year 2013-14.

-In preparing this review to the end of March 2013, the Board has incorporated changes to membership which took place during the business plan year 2012-13, has taken account of the implementation of the Education Act 2011 which placed the statutory duty to secure access to careers guidance for young people on schools, and the further development of the National Careers Service, as well as including a conclusion which looks ahead to 2013-14 and the future.
+In preparing this review to the end of March 2014, the Board has incorporated changes to membership which took place during the business plan year 2013-14, has taken account of the impact of the implementation of the Education Act 2011 which placed the statutory duty to secure access to careers guidance for young people on schools, and the further development of the National Careers Service, as well as including a conclusion which looks ahead to 2014-15 and the future.

-The Board of Careers England is committed to continue to produce an updated public report annually from now on, which will enable comparative information to be presented for public use as an essential aspect of the association's accountability.
-Views on the first four editions (two versions in 2010, plus the 2011 and 2012 versions) have informed this 2013 revised edition.

-Further views would be most welcome to Careers England via its Executive Director (Paul Chubb) - please email to paul.chubb@careersengland.org.uk
+The Board of Careers England is committed to continue to produce an updated public report annually, which will enable comparative information to be presented for public use as an essential aspect of the association's accountability.
+Views on the first five editions (two versions in 2010, plus the 2011, 2012 and 2013 versions) have informed this 2014 revised edition.
+Further views would be most welcome to Careers England via its current Executive Director (Paul Chubb) - please email to paul.chubb@careersengland.org.uk or from 1.10.2014 to Steve Stewart who succeeds Paul who is stepping down from this role at the end of September.
+Mail to steve.stewart@careersengland.org.uk